orientechnologies/orientdb/readme.txt

 Follow the instruction below:

 a) Open a shell and go in the path where you have installed the OrientDB sources.
+b) Type:
-b) Type: ant test
+   ant test
-c) Wait for the completition.
+c) Wait the process completes
 d) Once finished you can close the OrientDB Server instance started for the tests

-Orient Database staff
+OrientDB Team